Ten things you should know about the new energy and carbon reporting regulations

 If you have any questions about the new regulations and next steps for you, get in touch and ask for our compliance experts, Gavin Tivey or James Ramsay.

 A carbon footprint measures the greenhouse gas (GHG) emissions from all the activities across an organisation or for a specific product or service.

-This guide introduces the basic principles behind creating a carbon footprint and the benefits to your company of conducting a carbon footprint.
+This Guide to Carbon Footprints introduces the basic principles behind creating a carbon footprint and the benefits to your company of conducting a carbon footprint.

 Gain answers to the following questions:

 - What are the organisational footprinting standards?

 - Which standard is suitable for your organisation?